yistLin/prove-it/_posts/2019-07-08-prove-that-man-was-made-to-marry-god.md

 ---
 layout: post
-title: "Prove that Man was Made to Marry God"
+title: "Prove That Man Was Made to Marry God"
 tags: [man, marry, God]
 ---